gpanneti/css2inlinestyle/README.md

 # css2inlinestyle README

-css2inlinestyle is a simple extension to convert CSS code to inline style javascript code as you can use in ReactJs or ReactNative.
+css2inlinestyle is a simple extension to convert CSS code to React inline style.

 ## Features